-At the conclusion of the grievance process, all documents pertaining to the process shall be forwarded to Administration for inclusion into a secure file and purged after five years.
+At the conclusion of the grievance process, all documents pertaining to the process shall be forwarded to Administration for inclusion into a secure file for all written grievances.
+A second copy of the written grievance will be maintained by the City Manager's office to monitor the grievance process.